 Taking a page from L'Oreal's playbook, state promotion body German Films has picked six leading actresses to represent the new wave of German cinema in a worldwide promotion campaign.

-“German filmmakers working in every genre are blessed to be able to draw from a deep pool of remarkably talented individuals- the work of these six actresses (which I have greatly enjoyed and appreciated) embody much of what is fascinating, enjoyable and enriching about new German cinema today," said Jane Schoettle, an international programmer for the Toronto International Film Festival, responsible for German language cinema.
+“German filmmakers working in every genre are blessed to be able to draw from a deep pool of remarkably talented individuals -- the work of these six actresses, which I have greatly enjoyed and appreciated, embodies much of what is fascinating, enjoyable and enriching about new German cinema today," said Jane Schoettle, an international programmer for the Toronto International Film Festival, responsible for German language cinema.

 German Films chairman Peter Herrmann said the actresses were picked to represent a new wave in German cinema that is “exciting, modern, bold, dramatic, funny, unexpected and very multifaceted.”

-The campaign, official called Face to Face with German Films, will launch at the London Film Festival in October.
-It will run throughout the year, with the actresses taking part at events and festivals around the world.
+The campaign, officially called Face to Face With German Films, will launch at the London Film Festival in October.
+It will run throughout the year, with the actresses taking part in events and festivals around the world.

-Jentsch was back in the Berlin spotlight this year with Anne Zohra Berrached's controversial drama 24 Weeks, in which Jentsch plays an expectant mother who is under pressure to abort her child after it is discovered the baby will be born with Down's syndrome and a serious heart defect.
+Jentsch was back in the Berlin spotlight this year with Anne Zohra Berrached's controversial drama 24 Weeks, in which Jentsch plays an expectant mother under pressure to abort her child after it is discovered the baby will be born with Down syndrome and a serious heart defect.

-Her fearless performance in Nicolette Krebitz's Wild —as a woman who breaks all connection with society to pursue a deep, and disturbing connection to a wolf—wowed critics when the film premiered in Sundance this year.
+Her fearless performance in Nicolette Krebitz's Wild —as a woman who breaks all connection with society to pursue a deep and disturbing connection to a wolf—wowed critics when the film premiered at Sundance this year.
 “Hollywood actors who imagine they’re bold when they step out of their comfort zones would be humbled and chastened by what they see here,” raved The Hollywood Reporter's Todd McCarthy.

 No less an authority than French auteur Francois Ozon has anointed Paula Beer as “the next Romy Schneider,” casting the 21-year-old actress, who dazzled in Chris Kraus' Poll (2010) and Andreas Prochaska's Alpine Western The Dark Valley (2014), as the female lead in his black-and-white period drama Frantz, which premiered in Venice and Toronto this month.
 The Venice jury appeared to agree, handing Beer this year's Marcello Mastroianni Award for Best New Young Actress.

-She won Berlin's Silver Bear for her debut film, as a devout Catholic girl possessed —perhaps by demons, more likely by epilepsy and a repressive upbringing—in Hans-Christian Schmid's Requiem in 2006, a role that also earned Sandra Huller her first German Film Award, as best actress.
+She won Berlin's Silver Bear for her debut film, in which she played a devout Catholic girl possessed —perhaps by demons, more likely by epilepsy and a repressive upbringing—in Hans-Christian Schmid's Requiem in 2006, a role that also earned Sandra Huller her first German Film Award, for best actress.
 She'd pick up a second in the best-supporting category playing an uptight and self-conscious documentarian in Frauke Finsterwalder's dark comedy Finsterworld.

 Liv Lisa Fries